TJGermano/tackle_contribution_rate/README.md

      ```

    - The script will process the data and print the results for defensive players sorted by plays within 1 yard.

+### Steps to Use the Player Statistics Calculation Script:

+1. **Download the Script**:
+   - Download the `calculate_player_stats.py` script from this repository.

+2. **Ensure Data Availability**:
+   - Ensure you have the `tackles.csv`, `players.csv`, and the results from `accumulate_player_plays.py`.

+3. **Run the Script**:
+   - Open a terminal or command prompt.
+   - Navigate to the directory where the script and the data files are located.
+   - Run the script using the following command:

+     ```sh
+     python scripts/calculate_player_stats.py
+     ```

+   - The script will process the data, calculate the player stats, and print the results.
+You can uncomment the line to save the final dataset to a CSV file if needed.

 ### Note:
 - Ensure you have all the necessary Python libraries installed.
 You can install them using: